 Execshield is a security Linux kernel patch to avoid worms and other problems.
 Add the following lines to /etc/sysctl.conf to enable execshield protection.

 kernel.exec-shield = 1 kernel.randomize_va_space = 1

-In this attack, system is flood with a series of SYN packets.
-Each packets causes system to issue a SYN-ACK responses.
-Then, system waits for ACK that follows the SYN+ACK (3 way handshake).
+In this attack, the system is flooded with a series of SYN packets.
+Each packet causes the system to issue a SYN-ACK responses.
+Then, the system waits for ACK that follows the SYN+ACK (3 way handshake).
 Since attack never sends back ACK again, the entire system resources get filled aka backlog queue.
 Once the queue is full system will ignore incoming requests from legitimate users for services (http/mail etc).
-In order to stop this, you need to enable SYNcookies in sysctl.conf
+In order to stop this, you need to enable SYNcookies in sysctl.conf.

 net.ipv4.tcp_syncookies = 1

 5. Preventing smurf attacks

 A smurf attack is an exploitation of the Internet Protocol (IP) broadcast addressing to create a denial of service.
 The smurf program builds a network packet that appears to originate from another address (this is known as spoofing an IP address).
 The packet contains an ICMP ping message that is addressed to an IP broadcast address, i.e, all IP addresses in a given network.
 The echo responses to the ping message is sent back to the "victim" address.
 Enough pings and resultant echoes can flood the network making it unusable for real traffic.